Friesenjunge226/Kube-Of-The-Wild/README.md

 This mod needs some Setup to work and I will walk you through it now:

 First, you need to install the Kubejs mod, the newer the better, but it is required to use a Minecraft version above 1.19.2 because of the new Syntax of the mod.
-I use 1.20.1 because most mods run on it and it has most of the useful features.
+It is tested for 1.20.1.

 * [Curseforge](https://www.curseforge.com/minecraft/mc-mods/kubejs)
 * [Modrinth](https://modrinth.com/mod/kubejs/versions)